 From what is now Australia’s smallest spritz bar to the world’s most sustainable drinking experience, these are the necessary evolutions of Sydney’s bar scene you’re going to need to be across for your next bar crawl.

-We’ve already directed you to the best new restaurants in Sydney to dine at in 2021, and guided you through the city’s finest when it comes to Japanese, Mexican, Steak, and even Turkish.
-Now make sure you know where to go for a late-night tipple when you’re feeling like a change of scenery.
+We’ve already directed you to the best new restaurants in Sydney to dine at in 2022, and guided you through the city’s finest when it comes to Japanese, Mexican, Steak, and even Turkish.
+Now make sure you know which new Sydney bars to go to for a late-night tipple when you’re feeling like a change of scenery from crowd-favourite cocktail bars like Shady Pines Saloon and Jacoby’s Tiki Bar.

 Our Favourite New Bars In Sydney